sylhare/Type-on-Strap/pages/application.md

 * All documents must be uploaded in PDF format
 * CV (max.
 2 pages): include experience, relevant publications, talks in conferences, etc.
 * Motivation letter (max.
 1 page): include experience with computational chemistry and/or machine learning, what the applicant hopes to gain from the course, etc.
 * GEQC membership: proof of GEQC membership.
-For example, a screenshot of your suscription dates from the <a href='https://rseq.playoffinformatica.com/FormLogin.php'>"Member area" of the RSEQ webpage.</a>
+For example, a screenshot of your subscription dates from the <a href='https://rseq.playoffinformatica.com/FormLogin.php'>"Member area" of the RSEQ webpage.</a>

 <br><br>